pkp/pkp-docs/learning-omp/en/press-setup.md

 ![](./assets/learning-omp3.2-distribution-payment-4.png)

-Users who wish to purchase will click the button which will direct them to paypal to complete payment.
+Users who wish to purchase will click the button which will direct them to PayPal to complete payment.
 Once payment has been processed the document will become available to the user for reading and/or download.

 #### Manual Payment

 If your press will be collecting payment in another form (e.g cheque, ETF) you can provide the instructions under Manual Payment.

 ![](./assets/learning-omp3.2-distribution-payment-5.png)

 Opting for this payment method will provide users with the same payment button on the book’s landing page with instructions on how to pay and will prompt them to send notification of payment.

 ![](./assets/learning-omp3.2-distribution-payment-6.png)

 This notification will be sent to the Journal Manager via email with the users information (Full Name and Username).
 It will be up to the Press to determine the delivery method of the publication.